frain-dev/convoy-ingester/README.md

 #### WebhookEndpoint
 This function receives webhook events from the provider E.g. Paystack. acks the event and publishes the event to a pub/sub topic.
-To configure this function set the environment variable - `WEBHOOK_ENDPOINT_ENV_VARS` with:
+To configure this function set the environment variable - `WEBHOOK_ENDPOINT_ENV_VARS` in GitHub actions with:

 ```bash
 WEBHOOK_TOPIC=<insert-topic>,GOOGLE_CLOUD_PROJECT=<insert-project-id>,PAYSTACK_SECRET=<insert-paystack-secret>
 ```

 #### PushToConvoy
 This function is triggered from the pub/sub topic earlier and pushes to Convoy.
-To configure this function set environment variable - `PUSH_TO_CONVOY_ENV_VARS` with:
+To configure this function set environment variable - `PUSH_TO_CONVOY_ENV_VARS` in GitHub actions with:

 ```bash
 WEBHOOK_TOPIC=<insert-topic>,GOOGLE_CLOUD_PROJECT=<insert-project-id>,CONVOY_GROUP_ID=<insert-group-id>,CONVOY_API_KEY=<insert-api-key>,CONVOY_PAYSTACK_APP_ID=<insert-app-id>